What Happens to Unused HRA Funds: Complete Guide to Rollover Rules and Options

 - Rollover: Employers have discretion to allow annual rollovers, set caps, or choose not to allow rollover at all.

-- Contribution Limits: No federal maximums, so employer sets the annual allowance.
+- Contribution Limits: No federal maximums, so the employer sets the annual allowance.

 Qualified Small Employer HRA (QSEHRA)